singron/selfstack/README.md

   safely used at any level of initialization.
 You can emulate this feature in rental by boxing a rental and making it the first field of another rental.
-* Rental has more convenience features like `IntoSuffix`, which derefs the rental into the last field and `into_head`, which drops all fields but the first and returns it.
+* Rental has more convenience features like `IntoSuffix`, which derefs the rental as the last field and `into_head`, which drops all fields but the first and returns it.